 Load balancing events to a set of servers

 This setup shows load balancing the event to publish it to all three DAS/CEP receivers.
-The load balanced publishing is done in a Round Robin manner, sending each event to each receiver in a circular order without any priority.
+The load balanced publishing is done in a Round Robin manner where each event is sent to each receiver in a circular order without any priority.

-DAS/CEP Receiver-1 is marked as down, then the Data Agent will send the data only to
+DAS/CEP Receiver-1 is marked as inactive, then the Data Agent sends the data only to

 DAS/CEP Receiver-2 and

-DAS/CEP Receiver-1 becomes active after some time, the Data Agent automatically detects it, adds it to the operation, and again starts to load balance between all three receivers.
+DAS/CEP Receiver-1 becomes active again after some time, the Data Agent automatically detects it, adds it to the operation, and starts to load balance between all three receivers again.
 This functionality significantly reduces the loss of data and provides more concurrency.